Securing Communication with Transport Layer Security (TLS)

 Enabling and Configuring TLS

 To enable and configure TLS, several steps need to be followed.
 First, the TLS protocol version must be selected, considering both security and compatibility requirements.
-The choice of cipher suites, which determine the encryption algorithms and key exchange mechanisms, should be carefully considered to ensure a balance between security and performance.
+The choice of cypher suites, which determine the encryption algorithms and key exchange mechanisms, should be carefully considered to ensure a balance between security and performance.

 Additionally, proper certificate management, including obtaining and renewing digital certificates from trusted certificate authorities (CAs), is essential for establishing the authenticity of the communicating parties.
 Regular updates to TLS versions and patches are necessary to address any security vulnerabilities that may arise.